kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 Look for people who are working on the exact same things that you're working on.

+Look for friends who just bought a computer or started selling products or services online.

 Buy them dinner or Starbucks and ask them questions.

+Avoid working under these people or asking for a job.

+Chances are new employers are often horrible bosses.

+Just try to receive advice.

+Carefully consider the advice.

+Watch out for red flags like when the conversation goes to "selling you a dream" or "getting rich quick."

 Let me know if you have questions.